A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Dataset Analyses

 \textbf{PMEmo.} The popular music dataset with emotional annotations (PMEmo) is our previous work~\cite{zhang2018pmemo}.
 To the best of our knowledge, it is the current largest emotion recognition dataset with EDA and music signal.
-It contains 7962 pieces of EDA signals from 457 subjects.
-The chorus excerpts cliped from 794 pop songs are collected as the emotion elicitation.
-After relaxing procedure, the subjects listened to music and the EDA signals were collected from subject’s finger at 50-HZ sampling rate.
+The chorus excerpts clipped from 794 pop songs are collected as the emotion elicitation.
+After the relaxing procedure, the subjects listened to music, and the EDA signals were collected from subject’s finger at a 50-HZ sampling rate.
+Each chorus was listened by at least 10 subjects.
 Meanwhile, the subject conducted dynamic V/A discrete annotation and static V/A discrete annotation for each chorus.
-In this work, we utilize static annotations to represent emotion state and fuse the EDA and music signal for large scale emotion recognition.
+Discarding some bad cases, 7962 pieces of EDA signals from 457 subjects were finally collected.
+In this work, we use static annotations to represent the emotional state and fuse the EDA and the music signal for the recognition of large-scale emotions.